Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

 One could write the above action in a slightly different way to simulate EPs.
-To simulate photonic EPs holographically more accurately, one should note that the boundary CFT (or more generally, a QFT) encodes the non-Hermitian features through “complex sources” for operators, while the bulk gravity captures the emergence of EPs via coalescence in the spectrum of quasinormal modes (QNMs) or via phase transitions in the free energy, as in the case of confinement/deconfinement discussed above.
+To imitate the photonic EPs by our holographical toy model more accurately, one should note that the boundary encodes the non-Hermitian features through “complex sources” for operators, while the bulk parameters capture the emergence of EPs via coalescence in the spectrum of quasinormal modes (QNMs) or via phase transitions in the free energy, similar to confinement/deconfinement as discussed above.

-The gain and loss can be modeled holographically by the imbalances in the inflow/outflow of a conserved charge (such as a $U(1)$ global symmetry on the boundary), dual to a bulk gauge field.
-PT symmetry can be imposed by ensuring that the sources and their conjugates are complex mirrors (e.g., $s$ and $s^*$), which makes the boundary action PT-invariant.
-Here, we introduce a minimal model to capture the core behavior of EPs based on an AdS/QCD-inspired setup.
-This model is a probe backreacting scalar in $\text{AdS}_5$ for a $4d$ boundary theory, tunable to QCD-like scales via the bulk potential.
+The gain and loss can be modeled in this setup by the imbalances in the inflow/outflow of a conserved charge (such as a $U(1)$ global symmetry on the boundary), which is dual to a bulk gauge field.
+The $\mathcal{PT}$ symmetry can be imposed by ensuring that the sources and their conjugates are complex mirrors (e.g., $s$ and $s^*$), which makes the boundary action $\mathcal{PT}$-invariant.
+Here, we introduce a minimal model to capture the core behavior of EPs based on an AdS/QCD-inspired analogy.
+In this model, for a $4d$ boundary theory, we have a probe backreacting scalar in $\text{AdS}_5$, tunable to QCD-like scales via the bulk potential.
 The theory has a $U(1)$ global symmetry and a complex scalar operator $\mathcal{O}$ of dimension $\Delta = 3$, which, for instance, can mimic a mesonic operator in AdS/QCD.